-MOS Burger appears as a typical North American fast food joint with bright lights, generic-looking tables and chairs, and posters of their specials in the windows.
-The Mos Burger menu was also quite typical of the North American standard for fast food with french fries, onion rings, hot dogs and hamburgers.
-But, if you take a closer look — you’ll start to notice some differences.
+MOS Burger appears as a typical North American fast food joint with bright lights, generic-looking tables and posters of specials pasted across their windows.
+The MOS Burger menu was also quite the cliché of a North American fast food shack with french fries, onion rings, hot dogs, and hamburgers.
+But, if you take a closer look, you’ll start to notice some differences.

 The MOS in MOS Burger, according to the corporate website, is an acronym for Mountain, Ocean, and Sun.